CSI-Carlos-Cobian/CSI-Python-2021/Modules/Module3/Module3.md

 <br>

-# Module 3: Data Type
+# Module 3: Data Types and Variables
 ## Data type
 A data type is a category for values.
 The most commons data types in Python are `integer`, `float`, `strings`, and `boolean`.